BuildBoy12-SL/Kits/README.md

 # Kits

-This plugin create kits for the people who have the perms indicated in Permissions You can only choose one Kit per round if you have the 4 kits permissions The kits are only for MTFs!
+This plugin create kits for the people who have the perms indicated in Permissions.
+You can only choose one Kit per round if you have the 4 kits permissions.
+The kits are only for MTFs!

 ## Permissions